Jack Dorsey bought himself more time as Twitter CEO, but it might not matter

 Tweets about this

-Ruhani Rabin 🛸 Jack Dorsey bought himself more time as Twitter CEO, but it might not matter https://t.co/eSIzw43wre https://t.co/H6cdt2aUru 6 minutes ago
+Cindy RT @koolkaryn: Jack Dorsey bought himself more time as Twitter CEO, but it might not matter https://t.co/zwgJyUWKcZ via @Verge18 minutes ago

-TIN-Tech Bloggers Jack Dorsey bought himself more time as Twitter CEO, but it might not matter ((Casey Newton)/The Verge) https://t.co/3fizFkL5IA 20 minutes ago
+GTCTechnicalSupport Jack Dorsey bought himself more time as Twitter CEO, but it might not matter https://t.co/wzXEN6XfbF https://t.co/dRYyfBJurC 22 minutes ago

-EmpireDynamic ADX Hot new story Jack Dorsey bought himself more time as Twitter CEO, but it might not matter https://t.co/WP3CnSuYKf… https://t.co/Zsfmo9XSyv 21 minutes ago
+Chochilino Jack Dorsey bought himself more time as Twitter CEO, but it might not matter https://t.co/GkISKCfWyJ 28 minutes ago

-WhatsNew2Day Jack Dorsey bought himself more time as a Twitter CEO, but it might not matter https://t.co/o9G4nzKgNb https://t.co/0iVCjrB4c1 23 minutes ago
+Anonymous Sage RT @Wandaspangler2: Jack Dorsey bought himself more time as Twitter CEO, but it might not matter https://t.co/Ee7oys9pYn 28 minutes ago

-Byte Funding Jack Dorsey bought himself more time as #twitter CEO, but it might not matter https://t.co/cafr1VrrB0 https://t.co/oKWq5PDETN 30 minutes ago
+Wanda spangler Jack Dorsey bought himself more time as Twitter CEO, but it might not matter https://t.co/Ee7oys9pYn 30 minutes ago

-WTA Graphix, Inc. RT @WebDesignHat: Jack Dorsey bought himself more time as Twitter CEO, but it might not matter https://t.co/jI3IZV8yfb https://t.co/XjhrSF1… 34 minutes ago
+UpMyTech.com Jack Dorsey bought himself more time as Twitter CEO, but it might not matter https://t.co/UQ7GJPi7eF 35 minutes ago

-Web Design Hat Jack Dorsey bought himself more time as Twitter CEO, but it might not matter https://t.co/jI3IZV8yfb https://t.co/XjhrSF11E0 34 minutes ago
+Delegate_News Jack Dorsey bought himself more time as Twitter CEO, but it might not matter https://t.co/cH3miLLYni https://t.co/dPygF6A0oG 37 minutes ago